scottlurowist/Tic-Tac-Toe/README.md

 - I have no usolved problems based upon the requirements.

 ### Nice-to-haves
+- Improve the styling including enabling responsive design.
 - Translate the text of the game into other languages.
-- Simplify the scoring logic.
 - Improve the psuedo-state machine.
-- Improve the game engines to eliminate CommonJS circular dependencies.
+- Improve the game engine to eliminate CommonJS circular dependencies.
 - Use JS classes.
 - Eliminate magic numbers and strings.
 - Check for connection before invoking web services.
 The app hangs if